frederic-perez/AmE-dictionary/data/idioms.md

 __not utter a word__ To be completely silent; to remain discreet (about something); to not tell anyone (about something). _All the while our father was shouting at us, my sister and I didn’t utter a word._
 __not worth the paper it’s printed on__ Useless; unimportant; insignificant. _Oh, that memo is not worth the paper it’s printed on.
 You know the boss is going to completely change her mind about it in a few days anyway!_
 __not worth the paper it’s written on__ Useless; unimportant; insignificant.
-__not your father’s__ Very modern or updated; no longer what an older generation would expect or be used to. _With every building now featuring wireless Internet and touch-screen monitors integrated into the desks in each classroom, this is certainly not your father’s high school anymore._
+__not your father’s__ :two: Very modern or updated; no longer what an older generation would expect or be used to. _With every building now featuring wireless Internet and touch-screen monitors integrated into the desks in each classroom, this is certainly not your father’s high school anymore._
 __notch up__
 __note so self__
 __note to self__ :five::hammer: